getsentry/sentry-javascript/README.md

 ## Supported Platforms

-For each major JavaScript platform there is a specific high-level SDK that provides all the tools you need in a single package.
+For each major JavaScript platform, there is a specific high-level SDK that provides all the tools you need in a single package.
 Please refer to the README and instructions of those SDKs for more detailed information: